 I speak Spanish, Dutch and French, started in engineering and have an MBA from INSEAD - one of the world's top business schools.

 (click for more)

-I bring an unusually wide perspective, both in terms of business experience and international experience.
+These experiences give me an unusually wide perspective, both in terms of business and technology experience and international experience.
 I'm Irish, my brother is American, my wife is Dutch and my children are Spanish.
-I have had senior leadership roles in multiple disciplines, worked in both large and small organizations, and speak English, Dutch, Spanish and rusty French.
-I lived in several European countries.
+I have worked in both large and small organizations, lived in several European countries, and worked widely around the world.
 See the "Past Projects" page for what I've been at.

 MBA (INSEAD - Dean's List)

 INSEAD is one of the world's top business schools, consistently ranking in the top 3 in the world, alongside Harvard and Stanford.

 Focus areas included Advanced Corporate Finance, Strategy, IT and Project Management.

 It's been a while, but it was a solid foundation nonetheless!

 My final year 'thesis' project was a computer analysis on the dynamics of a racing-yacht's rig.

 Lots of simulations and data processing.
 The main conclusion at the time was that we needed WAAAAY more computing power to be able to do the analysis with reliable results.
 We got results...the system worked...but we couldn't trust the stability of the calculations under dynamic load.